Event times below are displayed in PT.

 Air travel, mass tourism and modern computing share a common history, from the mainframes of the 1960s to the launch of the Web in the mid-1990s.
 But the business of travel has only begun to adapt to a new era of big data and small devices.
 In this session, we’ll talk about how Hopper has developed an app to empower consumers with mobile technology and big data analytics in an industry whose systems came of age more than 50 years ago.

-Kunal Bhalla is a software engineer working on improving the developer experience for ML engineers at Meta.
-His work involves... read more
+Kunal Bhalla is a software engineer working on improving the developer experience for ML... read more